giovannipbonin/ieee-program/README.md

 When I started college, I had realized that I could actually learn better on my own than I could learn in class, so if that's the case to you, embrace it and pursue your passion in the way you know works best.
 The goal of this is to be a list of resources that can be followed and give you a good coverage on what's important.
-It turned out for me that by the end of my college career I wanted to work for a startup, as that way I can have a bigger impact in something that is in its early stages and really needs to be pushed forward, and these experiences with learning told me to go into the education space.
+It turned out for me that by the end of my college career I wanted to work for a startup, as that way I can have a bigger impact in something that is in its early stages and really needs to be pushed forward, and these experiences with learning told me to go work for a startup fixing education with technology

 This is a long plan, and some interviewers will even tell you that some of these stuff is more advanced than you need.
 In fact, I found this guide after accepting my full-time offer with my favorite startup in the world, and I am going through it now (for fun) since practice is never too much,